jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1) Subject to this Act, a tax, to be known as goods and services tax, shall be charged in accordance with the provisions of this Act at the rate of 12.5 percent on the supply (but not including an exempt supply) in New Zealand of goods and services, on or after the 1st day of October 1986, by a registered person in the course or furtherance of a taxable activity carried on by that person, by reference to the value of that supply.
 (2) For the purposes of this Act, goods and services shall be deemed to be supplied in New Zealand if the supplier is resident in New Zealand, and shall be deemed to be supplied outside New Zealand if the supplier is a non-resident:
 (2B) To the extent to which a supply of services consists of the facilitation of inbound tour operations, the supply is chargeable with tax under subsection (1), and section 11A does not apply to that part of the supply.
-(2C) Despite subsection (2B), the part of the supply that consists of the facilitation of inbound tour operations is charged at the rate of 0% if
+(2C) Despite subsection (2B), the part of the supply that consists of the facilitation of inbound tour operations is charged at the rate of 0% if—
-  (a) a registered person supplies the services in the period from 1 July 2007 to 30 June 2008 (the transitional period); and (b) the consideration for the supply is an amount quantified
+  (a) a registered person supplies the services in the period from 1 July 2007 to 30 June 2008 (the transitional period); and (b) the consideration for the supply is an amount quantified—
     (i) on the basis of the person's gross margin attributable to the facilitation of inbound tour operations; or (ii) by other means that the Commissioner is able to verify.
-(2D) For the purposes of subsection (2C)(b), the amount of the consideration must be (a) calculated for each of the person's taxable periods that fall in the transitional period:
+(2D) For the purposes of subsection (2C)(b), the amount of the consideration must be— (a) calculated for each of the person's taxable periods that fall in the transitional period:
   (b) for any days in the person's taxable period that fall outside the transitional period, apportioned on a pro rata basis.
 (2E) If a registered person has supplied services in the transitional period by way of the facilitation of inbound tour operations and tax was paid under this section in relation to the services, the person is entitled to a refund of the amount of tax paid.
 They must apply for the refund in writing within the period that starts on the date of Royal assent of the Taxation (Consequential Rate Alignment and Remedial Matters) Act 2009 and ends 6 months after that date.
 (2F) For the purposes of subsections (2B) and (2C), services that consist of the facilitation of inbound tour operations means the services that a registered person provides in packaging 1 or more domestic tourism products and services in New Zealand and selling them outside New Zealand to a non-resident person.
 The tourism products and services may include accommodation, meals, transport, and other activities.
-(3) Despite subsection (2), goods and services are treated as being supplied in New Zealand if the supplier is a non-resident and either
+(3) Despite subsection (2), goods and services are treated as being supplied in New Zealand if the supplier is a non-resident and either—
   (a) the goods are in New Zealand at the time of the supply; or (b) the services are physically performed in New Zealand by a person who is in New Zealand at the time the services are performed.
 (4) Despite subsection (3), if a supplier who is a non-resident supplies goods and services, to which subsection (3) would apply but for this subsection, to a registered person for the purposes of carrying on the registered person's taxable activity, the goods and services are treated as being supplied outside New Zealand unless the supplier and the recipient of the supply agree that this subsection will not apply to the supply.
-(4B) Despite subsection (2), a supply of services that is not treated as being made in New Zealand by subsections (3)(b) and (4) is treated as being made in New Zealand if
+(4B) Despite subsection (2), a supply of services that is not treated as being made in New Zealand by subsections (3)(b) and (4) is treated as being made in New Zealand if—
-  (a) the services are supplied by a non-resident to a resident; and (b) the recipient of the supply
+  (a) the services are supplied by a non-resident to a resident; and (b) the recipient of the supply—
     (i) does not, in the 12-month period that ends with the month in which the supply of the services is made, make supplies of which at least 95% in total value are taxable supplies; and
     (ii) does not at the time of the supply have reasonable grounds for believing that the recipient of the supply will, in the 12-month period that begins with the month in which the supply of the services is made, make supplies of which at least 95% in total value are taxable supplies; and
   (c) the supply would be a taxable supply if made in New Zealand by a registered person in the course or furtherance of a taxable activity carried on by the registered person.